Missouri State Bears soccer: Regular season

-Missouri State has won 9 regular season conference championships in the team's history.
-They won back-to-back championships twice, in 2013–2014 and 2019–2020.
+Missouri State has won 12 regular-season conference championships in the team's history.
+They won back-to-back championships twice, in 2013–2014 and 2019–2022.
 In 2019 the Bears finished the regular season undefeated in both conference and non-conference play.
-Jon Leamy has coached the team to all of their championships.
+Jon Leamy coached the team for its first 10 championships, with current coach Michael Seabolt on board for the two most recent championships.

 NCAA tournament history

-Missouri State has appeared in 4 NCAA Tournaments and has an overall record of 1–4.
+Missouri State has appeared in 9 NCAA tournaments, including each tournament since 2019, and has an overall record of 3–9.
 Missouri State won their first tournament game 2019 at home against Denver 1–0.
 This was the first time the program hosted a tournament game.
-Prior to 2005 Missouri State was known as Southwest Missouri State where they made 2 appearances in 1997 and 1999.
-Jon Leamy has coached the Bears in all of their tournament appearances.
+Prior to 2005 Missouri State was known as Southwest Missouri State, making 2 appearances in 1997 and 1999.
+Jon Leamy coached the Bears in their first six tournament appearances, and current coach Michael Seabolt has led the Bears to three tournaments.

 Yearly results

 Missouri State's first season was in 1981 where they went 4-6-1 under head coach Frank Dinka.
 From the inaugural season in 1981 to the end of the 2004 season Missouri State was known as Southwest Missouri State.
 The school changed their name to Missouri State in 2005 and since then has been known as Missouri State.
 The Bears were an independent until 1988 when they joined what is now the Summit League for a year.
 After a lone season as an independent again, Missouri State joined the Missouri Valley Conference.
-They have been a member of the MVC ever since.
+They remained members of the MVC through the 2024 season, after which they will join the American Athletic Conference.
 They made their first NCAA Tournament appearance in 1997 when they lost to Saint Louis University in the first round 2–1.
 The Bears have appeared 3 more times since then, most recently in 2019 where they reached the round of 32.
 2019 was also Missouri State's most successful season as they went 18-1-1 and went an undefeated 10-0-0 in conference play and 16-0-0 during the regular season.